boazbk/tcs/lec_01_introduction.md

 These algorithms are being used not just for the "natural" applications of routing network traffic or GPS-based navigation, but also for applications as varied as drug discovery through searching for structures in  gene-interaction graphs to computing risks from correlations in financial investments.

-Google was founded based on the _PageRank_ algorithm, which is an efficient algorithm to approximate the top eigenvector of (a dampened version of) the adjacency matrix of web graph.
+Google was founded based on the _PageRank_ algorithm, which is an efficient algorithm to approximate the "principal eigenvector" of (a dampened version of) the adjacency matrix of web graph.
 The _Akamai_ company was founded based on a new data structure, known as _consistent hashing_, for a hash table where buckets are stored at different servers.
 The _backpropagation algorithm_, that computes partial derivatives of a neural network in $O(n)$ instead of $O(n^2)$ time, underlies many of the recent phenomenal successes of  learning deep neural networks.
 Algorithms for solving  linear equations under sparsity constraints, a concept known as _compressed sensing_, have been used to drastically reduce the amount and quality of data needed to analyze MRI images.